notsag-dev/htb-haircut/README.md

 So, if command is `whoami`, the ouput is `www-data`.

-It is possible to get the user flag alread from here by executing this:
+It is possible to get the user flag already from here:
 ```
-cat /home/maria/Desktop/user"
+cat /home/maria/Desktop/user
 ```

 It may be a good idea to try to get a more steady shell.
 See what files/folders are present: